-Nike taps eBay veteran John Donahoe to succeed Mark Parker as CEO

-Nike Chief Executive Officer Mark Parker will hand the reins to former eBay head John Donahoe next year, entrusting an e-commerce veteran with the job of running a $40 billion shoe-and-apparel giant that’s increasingly relying on data and technology to keep its edge.
+Nike’s Tech Ambitions on Full Display in Its Pick of ex-EBay CEO

-Donahoe will take the role of president and CEO at Nike on Jan.
-13, with Parker remaining in charge of the board as executive chairman.
-Parker, who has been a Nike employee for 40 years, said in a memo to employees that he would remain closely involved with product design and marketing.
+Parker won’t disappear after the transition.
+He will remain in charge of the board as executive chairman.
+The 40-year Nike veteran also plans to stay closely involved with product design and marketing.

-“To be clear, I’m not going anywhere,” he said.
+“To be clear, I’m not going anywhere,” he said in a memo obtained by Bloomberg News.
 “I’m not sick.
 There are no issues I’m not sharing.
 I strongly believe the best way for us to evolve and grow as a company is to bring in a phenomenal talent to join our team who has long been part of the Nike family.”

 Parker turns 65 next year, and succession has been a big question at Nike for years.
-In Donahoe, the company gets an executive that has served on Nike’s board since 2014 but also brings an outside perspective.
+In Donahoe, the company gets an executive who has served on Nike’s board since 2014 but also brings an outside perspective.

 He’s currently president and CEO of ServiceNow Inc., and chairman of PayPal Holdings Inc. Donahoe previously served as president and CEO of EBay and head of Bain & Co.